 Have you ever had the painful experience of taking a lacerated loved one to the ER, taking precious time off work, waiting hours, and paying thousands to watch someone do what you could have done at home or the lake or beach or cabin or ball game or wherever the injury occurred?

-Family, friends, and neighbors expect physicians (and for that matter, PAs, NPs, dentists, veterinarians) to be equipped to manage injuries.
-I find it to be the most common situation of having skills, but lacking supplies is laceration management.
+Family, friends, and neighbors expect physicians (and, for that matter, PAs, NPs, dentists, and veterinarians) to be equipped to manage injuries.
+I find it to be the most common situation of having skills but lacking supplies is laceration management.
 We need sterile, hospital-grade, disposable wound repair kits with the high-quality materials we are accustomed to working with.

 Most of us are employed or contract with a hospital or clinic.
 Some might rationalize taking materials from work, but in most cases, this is dishonest.
 Some of us own our practice but are not stocked with the breadth of supplies needed, falling short of producing the best results for a variety of wounds.